 Not everyone who’s accused of a child sex crime is guilty.
 Sometimes false claims are made as leverage in a divorce or custody proceeding.

 Every American deserves legal protection during his or her day in court.
-If you or a loved one faces a sex crime charge in Houston, Harris County, Fort Bend County or Montgomery County, contact an experienced and knowledgeable sex crime defense lawyer at the Neal Davis Law Firm for a free legal review of your case.
+If you or a loved one faces a sex crime charge in Houston, Harris County, Fort Bend County or Montgomery County, contact an experienced and knowledgeable sex crime defense lawyer at the Neal Davis Law Firm for a legal review of your case.